Schools close as smog-laden India capital considers lockdown

 Associated Press

-NEW DELHI (AP) — Schools were closed indefinitely and some coal-based power plants shut down as the smog-shrouded Indian capital and neighboring states invoked harsh measures Wednesday amid considerations of a lockdown in New Delhi to combat worsening air pollution.
+NEW DELHI (AP) — Authorities closed schools indefinitely and shut down some coal-burning power plants Wednesday to reduce air pollution in India’s smog-shrouded capital and neighboring states, as the country weighs an unprecedented and more far-reaching step: a lockdown in New Delhi.

-India’s top court is deliberating on the lockdown — a first of its kind in the country to stem pollution and not to control coronavirus infections.
+The dirty-air crisis in the city of more than 20 million people has underscored India’s heavy dependence on coal, which accounts for 70% of the country’s power.

-It’s not clear how far it would go, but the New Delhi government has already shown its willingness to impose an emergency weekend lockdown, similar to the one implemented during the pandemic.
-It’s now waiting for the Supreme Court’s decision, which could come as early as Nov.
+The New Delhi state government said it is open to the idea of a weekend lockdown to reduce automobile traffic and potentially other air-polluting activity in the city, and it is awaiting the go-ahead from India’s Supreme Court.
+A decision could come as early as Nov.
 24.

+It’s not clear how extensive the lockdown would be.
+Authorities are discussing whether to allow industries to continue operating.

-The government is discussing whether it would keep the industries open, and some experts say a lockdown would achieve very little in controlling pollution but rather would cause disruptions in the economy and impact the livelihoods of millions of people.
+Some experts said a lockdown would achieve very little in controlling pollution and would instead cause disruptions in the economy and harm the livelihoods of millions of people.

 “This is not the solution that we are looking for, because this is hugely disruptive.
 And we also have to keep in mind that the economy is already under pressure, poor people are at risk,” said Anumita Roychowdhury, executive director at the Center for Science and Environment, a research and advocacy organization in New Delhi.

-Even then, soaring pollution levels in the capital prompted a federal environment ministry panel to issue strict guidelines on Tuesday night to stem the pollution and to show residents that the government was taking action to control an environmental crisis that has been plaguing the capital for years.
+Soaring pollution levels in the capital prompted a federal environment ministry panel to issue strict guidelines Tuesday night to stem the pollution and show residents that the government is taking action against a crisis that has plagued the city for years.

-Besides the closure of schools, the Commission for Air Quality Management ordered a stop to construction activities until Nov.
+Besides closing schools and shutting down some power plants, the Commission for Air Quality Management ordered a stop to construction until Nov.
 21 and banned trucks carrying non-essential goods.
-The panel also directed the states to “encourage” work from home for half of the employees in all private offices.
+The panel also directed the affected states to encourage work from home for half of the employees in all private offices.

-The World Health Organization designates the safe level for the tiny, poisonous particles at 25.
+The importance of coal to India was underlined just days ago at the world climate talks in Scotland, where almost 200 nations accepted a compromise deal to fight global warming.
+It contained a last-minute change sought by India that watered down crucial language about coal.

+The agreement as amended would “phase down” rather than “phase out” coal power, the biggest source of greenhouse gas emissions.

-Forecasters warned air quality would worsen before the arrival of cold winds next week that will blow away the smog.
+Forecasters warned air quality will worsen before the arrival of cold winds next week that will blow away the smog.

-Earlier this month, air quality levels fell to the “severe” category in the capital and residents faced bouts of severe, multiday pollution.
-It prompted a stern warning last week from India’s Supreme Court, which ordered state and federal governments to take “imminent and emergency” measures to tackle what it called a crisis.
+Earlier this month, air pollution reached the “severe” level in the capital, and residents faced bouts of heavy, multiday pollution.
+That prompted the Supreme Court last week to order state and federal governments to take “imminent and emergency” action.
+New Delhi authorities responded by proposing a lockdown and closing schools for a week.

+Among the many Indian cities gasping for breath, New Delhi tops the list every year.

-Emissions from industries with no pollution control technology, pollutants from firecrackers linked to festivals, and construction dust also sharply increase in winter months.
+Emissions from industries with no pollution-control technology, smoke from firecrackers linked to festivals, and construction dust also sharply increase in winter months.

-Several studies have estimated that more than a million Indians die every year because of air pollution-related diseases.
+Several studies have estimated that more than a million Indians die each year because of air pollution-related diseases.

-The capital has often experimented with limiting the number of cars on the road to lower vehicular emissions, using large anti-smog guns and halting construction activity.
+The capital has often experimented with limiting the number of cars on the road, using large anti-smog guns and halting construction.
 But the steps have had little effect.

 Residents say the government isn’t doing enough.

-Suresh Chand Jain, a New Delhi shop owner, said authorities should introduce stricter regulations aimed at limiting car use and controlling the burning of crop residues in neighboring states, emissions of which contribute hugely to the capital’s bad air quality.
+Suresh Chand Jain, a New Delhi shop owner, said authorities should introduce stricter regulations to limit car use and control the burning of crop residue.

 Experts say such emergency measures are not helpful in the long run.

 “These are done only to ensure that you don’t worsen the situation, that you shave off the peak.
-But it is not a silver bullet that is going to just clean the air immediately,” said Roychowdhury.
+But it is not a silver bullet that is going to just clean the air immediately,” Roychowdhury said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.